0nyx-Six/Crawler/README.md

   ```sh
   python crawl_all.py
   ```
-  Make a urls.txt in your project folder.
-Paste your URLs in the .txt and save.
+  Paste your URLs in  urls.txt and save.
 The output will be placed in markdown_downloads directory.

 - **Generate or parse a sitemap:**